Key Takeaways for Amazon Sellers

 Sanctions are linked to global annual turnover and applicable since August 2, 2025:

-- Prohibited AI practices: Up to EUR 30 million or 6% of annual turnover
+- Prohibited AI practices (Art.
+5): Up to EUR 35 million or 7% of worldwide annual turnover, whichever is higher

-- High-risk violations: Up to EUR 20 million or 4% of annual turnover
+- Violations of other obligations, including the transparency obligations under Art.
+50: Up to EUR 15 million or 3% of worldwide annual turnover

-- General compliance violations: Up to EUR 5 million or 1% of annual turnover
+- False or misleading information to authorities: Up to EUR 7.5 million or 1% of worldwide annual turnover

 For SMEs: The EU AI Act explicitly provides for proportionate reductions.
 Micro and small enterprises (under 50 employees, under EUR 10M turnover) receive priority access to regulatory sandboxes and simplified documentation templates.